-Better Fewer, But Better: Stock Returns and the Financial Relevance and Financial Intensity of Materiality
+How Material is a Material Issue?
+Stock Returns and the Financial Relevance and Financial Intensity of ESG Materiality.

 Date Written: April 12, 2020